flatiron-labs/book-club/programming-phoenix-1-4/chapter-4.md

 ## What is Ecto?

-It's Elixir's persistence framework.
+- It's Elixir's persistence framework
+- It's a _wrapper_

-Intended for relational databases.
+- Intended for _relational_ databases like PostgreSQL
+- Ships with an "encapsulated" query language
+- Composable queries
+- Tedious, but reliable/predictable

 Some alternatives: [https://github.com/h4cc/awesome-elixir#orm-and-datamapping](https://github.com/h4cc/awesome-elixir#orm-and-datamapping)

+Changesets:
-Changesets: encapsulates "whole process of receiving external data, casting and validating it before writing it to the database."
+- encapsulates "whole process of receiving external data, casting and validating it before writing it to the database."

+### Questions:

+1. What is an "encapsulated" query language?
+    - encapsulates entire process of receiving, casting, and validating external data before writing it to db

 ## Migrations